AllYarnsAreBeautiful/ayab-desktop/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-- Please the style of your contribution to the rest of the code
+- Please match the style of your contribution to the rest of the code
 - Python code is linted with flake8

 ## License